Funny thing is – everyone seems to know the answer but me. And they don't hesitate to tell me, “Your problem is – you can’t say, ‘No’.”

 I gave her every excuse I could think of: I was tired.
 Didn’t’ get enough sleep last night.
 Had a headache.
 Had other things to do.
 And finally, I just plain didn’t want to do it!
 But for every excuse I had, she had two reasons why we should go: there were great sales today and tomorrow, we’d have to pay full price for everything by Sunday.
 The stores will be more crowded over the weekend, all the good clothes will be gone – “especially my size” (0 or 1)!
 Her mom would be too tired to go after working all day... and on and on and on.

 I made my case and then ignored her.
 She sulked.
 I stood my ground!
-She’s right, you know, my conscience said.
+And then my conscience got involved.
+She’s right, you know, the wee voice whispered.
 There’s not much time left.
 School starts in a week.
 It would really help her mother out.
 Everything you were going to do can be put off for a day or two.

 I was ready in about an hour and we set out for a mall about thirty minutes away.
 It was a beautiful sunny day.
 We chatted, listened to music and enjoyed the time together.